corelight/zeek2es/Readme.md

   -n NAME, --name NAME  The name of the system to add to the index for uniqueness. (default: empty string) -m TIMEZONE, --timezone TIMEZONE
-                        The time zone of the Zeek logs. (default: GMT) -g, --ingestion       Use the ingestion pipeline to do things like geolocate IPs and split services.
+                        The time zone of the Zeek logs. (default: GMT) -k KEYWORDS, --keywords KEYWORDS
+                        A comma delimited list of text fields to add a keyword subfield. (default: service) -g, --ingestion       Use the ingestion pipeline to do things like geolocate IPs and split services.
 Takes longer, but worth it.
   -j, --jsonlogs        Assume input logs are JSON.
   -r, --origtime        Keep the numerical time format, not milliseconds as ES needs.